Armscor (Philippines): Rock Island Armory

 Rock Island Armory, founded in 1977, was a United States-based company located in Colona, Illinois and owned by David Reese (of Springfield Armory, Inc.).
 It derived its name from the nearby US Army Rock Island Arsenal and sold military surplus from the base but the two were not formally associated.
 Rock Island Armory, Inc. was acquired by Armscor in 1985 but several firearms continue to be sold under the Rock Island Armory name.

 Ownership/Management

 Armscor is owned by the Squires Bingham Co.
 Inc, a holding company for the family of Don Celso Tuason.
 Don Celso's eldest son Demetrio "Bolo" Tuason is the Chairman Emeritus.
 Younger brother Daniel "Concoy" oversees production and plant operation.
-Bolo's son, Martin, is currently the president and CEO of the company.
+Bolo's son, Martin, who died on November 21, 2025, was the president and CEO of the company.

 Products

 While it is primarily known as a manufacturer of M1911 pistols, Armscor manufactures and markets a number of other handgun, revolver, shotgun and rifle models as well as ammunition and accessories.